 The Thesiger-Oman International Fellowship offers awards of £8,000 annually for geographical research in the physical or human dimensions of arid and semi arid environments.

-The Fellowships fund researchers with an outstanding research proposal, that involves fieldwork in an arid environment.
+The Fellowships fund post-doctoral researchers with an outstanding research proposal, that involves fieldwork in an arid environment.
 Research within the Middle East and other areas visited by Thesiger, will be given priority.

 23 November (each year)

 Code of Practice for the Grants Programme (PDF)

 Thesiger-Oman Fellowships recipients

 2016: Paul Carling (University of Southampton).
 'Initial Motion of Boulders in Arid Zone Bedrock Channels: Implications for Hydrology and Geomorphic Evolution of Desert Wadis'

 In desert streams, flood transported boulders are often the only clue to the size of ungauged floods.
 Boulder transport equations often are used to back-calculate the size of prior floods.
 However, published equations are poor predictors, mainly because they do not adequately parameterise the drag coefficients and friction coefficients of variably shaped boulders.
 This proposal seeks to develop improved equations and to test them using data from contrasting desert streams.